 If you’re lucky, you might get a seat in the greenhouse as we did.
 The dessert sharing platter is not to be missed but all the food, with its emphasis on local produce and traceability, is equally impressive…

-♦ Il Bacaro del Sambuco, in a quiet courtyard off Via Monte Napoleone
+- Bacaro Montenapoleone, in a quiet courtyard off Via Monte Napoleone

-Which of our outdoor dining in Milan picks would you like to visit?
-Do you have any others that you would recommend to visitors to the city?
+Which of our al fresco Milan restaurants would you like to visit?
+Do you have any other restaurants that you would recommend to visitors looking for outdoor dining in Milan?